-In the previous section, we examined metrics like precision, recall, and F1-score to evaluate our text classifiers.
-However, evaluating a model on a single, fixed split of data into training and testing sets can be misleading.
-The model's performance might be overly optimistic or pessimistic simply due to the specific documents that happened to land in the test set.
-How can we get a more reliable estimate of how our classifier will perform on unseen data?
-This is where cross-validation comes in.
+To evaluate text classifiers, metrics such as precision, recall, and F1-score are commonly used.
+However, assessing a model solely on a single, fixed split of data into training and testing sets can be misleading.
+A model's performance might appear overly optimistic or pessimistic simply due to the specific documents that happen to be in the test set.
+To obtain a more reliable estimate of a classifier's performance on unseen data, cross-validation provides an effective solution.

 When you split your dataset just once, your evaluation metrics depend heavily on that particular split.
 If your test set happens to contain unusually easy or difficult examples by chance, your performance estimate won't accurately reflect the model's true generalization ability.
 Furthermore, you are using less data for training than is available, potentially leading to a suboptimal model.
 Cross-validation techniques address these issues by systematically using different subsets of the data for training and validation.